igenhimel/BedroomVillas--Vacation-Rental-Service/README.md

 ## Introduction

 The Interactive Property Search Web App is designed to help users easily find and filter rental properties based on their preferences.
-It offers a user-friendly interface with multiple search options and provides an interactive map to visualize property locations.
+It offers a user-friendly interface with multiple search options and provides an interactive map to visualize property locations based on their desired price range.

 ## Live Demo